ballerina-platform/module-ballerinax-sap.s4hana.delivery/ballerina/api_cv_attachment_srv/Package.md

 [S/4HANA](https://www.sap.com/india/products/erp/s4hana.html) is a robust enterprise resource planning (ERP) solution, designed for large-scale enterprises by SAP SE.

-The `ballerinax/sap.s4hana.api_del_doc_with_credit_block` package offers APIs for seamless integration with the [Delivery Document with Credit Block API v1.0.0](https://api.sap.com/api/API_DEL_DOC_WITH_CREDIT_BLOCK/overview).
-The service contains entities for credit blocked delivery document and reject reason.
-Once the delivery document has been checked, released, or rejected, a success message containing the document number is sent in the response.
+The `ballerinax/sap.s4hana.api_cv_attachment_srv` package offers APIs for seamless integration with the [Freight Agreement Attachments API v1.0.0](https://api.sap.com/api/API_CV_ATTACHMENT_SRV/overview).
+This service allows you to manage attachments and attachment URLs for business objects.
+You can perform operations such as create, read, rename, and deletion of attachments.

 ## Setup guide